gmarty/grunt-closure-compiler/README.md

 ## Note

-grunt-closure-compiler development was fonded by [Dijiwan](http://www.dijiwan.com/).
-It is used on a daily basis to minify our frontend JavaScript.
+grunt-closure-compiler development was founded by [Dijiwan](http://www.dijiwan.com/).
+Our team uses it on a daily basis to minify our frontend JavaScript.

 The directory structure was inspired by [grunt-less](https://github.com/jharding/grunt-less), a Grunt task for Less.